mauroservienti/milestone.github.io/_posts/develop-on-ipad.md

 ## Conclusion

-If it's your only option, then a 10 inches iPad can be used as a development machine.
+If it's your only option, then a 10-inch iPad can be used as a development machine.
 Otherwise, a bigger screen is beneficial, if not mandatory.
 Everything else works fine, making me think that a MacBook Air is a better compromise.

 ---